anchore/syft/README.md

 # maximum number of workers used to process the list of package catalogers in parallel
 parallelism: 1

-# cataloging secrets is exposed through the power-user subcommand
-secrets:
-  cataloger:
-    # enable/disable cataloging of secrets
-    # SYFT_SECRETS_CATALOGER_ENABLED env var
-    enabled: true

-    # the search space to look for secrets (options: all-layers, squashed)
-    # SYFT_SECRETS_CATALOGER_SCOPE env var
-    scope: "all-layers"

-  # show extracted secret values in the final JSON report
-  # SYFT_SECRETS_REVEAL_VALUES env var
-  reveal-values: false

-  # skip searching a file entirely if it is above the given size (default = 1MB; unit = bytes)
-  # SYFT_SECRETS_SKIP_FILES_ABOVE_SIZE env var
-  skip-files-above-size: 1048576

-  # name-regex pairs to consider when searching files for secrets.
-Note: the regex must match single line patterns
-  # but may also have OPTIONAL multiline capture groups.
-Regexes with a named capture group of "value" will
-  # use the entire regex to match, but the secret value will be assumed to be entirely contained within the
-  # "value" named capture group.
-  additional-patterns: {}

-  # names to exclude from the secrets search, valid values are: "aws-access-key", "aws-secret-key", "pem-private-key",
-  # "docker-config-auth", and "generic-api-key".
-Note: this does not consider any names introduced in the
-  # "secrets.additional-patterns" config option.
-  # SYFT_SECRETS_EXCLUDE_PATTERN_NAMES env var
-  exclude-pattern-names: []

 # options that apply to all scan sources
 source: